 Urgent Care Vet in San Jose — Same-Day Pet Care

-When your pet is uncomfortable, declining, or just clearly not right — but not in immediate critical danger — you need an urgent care vet San Jose families can trust to see your pet today.
-ARCH Veterinary fills exactly that gap.
-We are open daily until 10 PM at our Winchester hospital, welcome walk-ins, and provide same-day exams, in-house lab work, X-rays, ultrasound, and CT imaging so most problems can be diagnosed and treated in a single visit.
-Whether it's a vomiting dog, a limping cat, an ear infection that flared overnight, a sudden eye squint, or a urinary issue you don't want to ignore, our urgent veterinarian San Jose team can help — without the long wait of a routine appointment or the cost intensity of a referral ER.
+When your pet is uncomfortable, declining, or just clearly off — but not in immediate critical danger — you need somewhere that can actually see them today.
+That's the gap our urgent care fills.
+Our Winchester hospital is open every day until 10 PM, takes walk-ins, and runs same-day exams, in-house labs, X-rays, ultrasound, and CT so most problems get diagnosed and treated in one visit.
+A vomiting dog, a limping cat, an ear infection that flared overnight, a sudden eye squint, a urinary issue you don't want to ignore — our team handles it without the long wait of a routine appointment or the cost of a referral ER.

-ARCH provides urgent pet care San Jose owners can access seven days a week, in the same building as our full-service animal hospital.
-Our Winchester location at 824 N Winchester Blvd holds capacity each day for unscheduled urgent visits, so you do not have to wait three to seven days for the next available slot at a traditional clinic — and you do not have to drive to a distant emergency hospital for problems that are serious but not life-threatening.
-The same veterinarians who handle wellness, dentistry, and surgery also see urgent care patients, which means consistency of care and clear medical records.
+We hold capacity each day at our Winchester location specifically for unscheduled urgent visits.
+That means you don't wait three to seven days for the next available slot at a traditional clinic — and you don't drive to a distant emergency hospital for problems that are serious but not life-threatening.
+The same vets who handle wellness, dentistry, and surgery also see urgent care patients, so the medical record stays consistent and our team gets to know your pet over time.

-Veterinary urgent care is same-day medical attention for pets whose problems should not wait days for a routine appointment but who are not in immediate life-threatening danger.
-Think of it as the veterinary equivalent of a human urgent care clinic.
-Common urgent care visits include vomiting and diarrhea, mild to moderate limping, ear infections, hot spots, allergic reactions, eye irritation, urinary frequency, dental pain, minor wounds, abscesses, persistent coughing, anal gland issues, and any sudden change in behavior or appetite.
-Urgent care bridges the gap between your regular daytime veterinarian and a 24-hour emergency hospital.
+Veterinary urgent care is same-day medical attention for pets whose problems shouldn't wait days for a routine appointment but who aren't in immediate life-threatening danger.
+Think of it like the human urgent care clinic down the street.
+The cases we see most often: vomiting and diarrhea, mild to moderate limping, ear infections, hot spots, allergic reactions, eye irritation, urinary frequency, dental pain, minor wounds, abscesses, persistent coughing, anal gland issues, and any sudden change in behavior or appetite.
+Urgent care is the bridge between your regular daytime vet and a 24-hour emergency hospital.

-Understanding the difference helps you make the right call.
+Knowing the difference helps you make the right call.
 Urgent care handles problems that need same-day evaluation but are stable: vomiting once or twice, limping but bearing weight, an ear infection, a small wound, a possible UTI.
 Emergency care handles immediate threats to life or function: difficulty breathing, collapse, seizures, suspected bloat, urinary blockage in a male cat, heavy bleeding, possible toxin ingestion, severe trauma, or pale or blue gums.
-ARCH provides both under one roof — see /emergency-vet-san-jose for emergency-level cases — so if an urgent visit reveals something more serious, your pet is escalated immediately without transfer.
+Both happen here — see /emergency-vet-san-jose for emergency cases — so if an urgent visit turns up something worse, our team escalates immediately without sending you anywhere else.

 Same-Day Care for Sick Dogs and Cats

-If you need a same-day vet appointment San Jose, ARCH is built for it.
-Our front desk and triage team are organized around making same-day access work in real life: stable urgent patients are placed in the queue and seen in medical priority order, while critical pets move directly to treatment.
-Most urgent visits include a full physical exam, a clear discussion of recommended diagnostics, a written estimate before non-emergency work begins, and a treatment plan you can take home the same day.
-We coordinate with your primary veterinarian if you have one and send records on request.
+Our front desk and triage team are organized around making same-day access actually work.
+Stable urgent patients go into the queue and are seen in medical priority order.
+Critical pets move straight to treatment.
+Most urgent visits include a full physical exam, a clear discussion of recommended diagnostics, a written estimate before non-emergency work begins, and a treatment plan you take home the same day.
+If you have a primary vet, our team coordinates with them and sends records on request.

 Vomiting, Diarrhea, and Appetite Changes

-Digestive problems are the most common reason a sick pet vet visit becomes urgent.
-Single, brief stomach upset can sometimes be monitored at home, but repeated vomiting, diarrhea with blood, refusal to eat for more than 24 hours, abdominal pain, lethargy, or any of these signs in a puppy, kitten, senior, or exotic pet should be seen the same day.
-Same-visit care typically includes hydration assessment, in-house bloodwork, parvo or pancreatitis testing, fecal testing, abdominal X-rays or ultrasound, anti-nausea medication, fluids, and a clear plan about when to escalate to emergency evaluation if obstruction or toxin exposure is suspected.
+GI trouble is the most common reason a sick pet visit becomes urgent.
+Single, brief stomach upset can sometimes be monitored at home, but repeated vomiting, diarrhea with blood, refusal to eat for more than 24 hours, abdominal pain, lethargy — or any of these in a puppy, kitten, senior, or exotic — should be seen the same day.
+A typical visit includes hydration assessment, in-house bloodwork, parvo or pancreatitis testing, fecal testing, abdominal X-rays or ultrasound, anti-nausea medication, fluids, and a clear plan about when to escalate to emergency evaluation if obstruction or toxin exposure is in play.

 Limping, Pain, Wounds, and Bite Injuries

 Limping, torn nails, puncture wounds, abscesses, dog-fight injuries, and sudden swelling often need urgent care even when your pet is still walking.
-Bite wounds frequently hide deep pockets of contamination beneath skin that looks barely scratched on the surface, and orthopedic injuries can worsen when a pet keeps using the limb.
+Bite wounds are sneaky — a small puncture can hide deep pockets of contamination under skin that looks barely scratched on the surface.
+Orthopedic injuries get worse when a pet keeps using the limb.
 Same-day urgent care may include multimodal pain control, sedation for a thorough painful exam, wound cleaning and closure, drains, antibiotics, X-rays for fracture or joint disease, and surgical planning.
-If a pet was hit by a car, cannot stand, or has pale gums, the case is treated as an emergency.
+Hit by a car, can't stand, or pale gums?
+That's emergency, not urgent.

-Ear infections, hot spots, hives, sudden facial swelling, deep skin infections, and intense itching are painful and worsen quickly without treatment.
-Eye problems deserve special urgency — corneal ulcers, glaucoma, foreign material, and trauma can permanently threaten vision when treatment is delayed even by a day.
-Urgent care visits for these conditions typically include ear or skin cytology, fluorescein eye stain, tear testing, intraocular pressure measurement when indicated, pain control, targeted medication, allergy management, and clear recheck instructions.
-Allergic facial swelling can begin as urgent and become emergent if breathing changes — call us before driving in.
+Ear infections, hot spots, hives, sudden facial swelling, deep skin infections, and intense itching are painful and they get worse fast without treatment.
+Eye problems get extra urgency from our team — corneal ulcers, glaucoma, foreign material, and trauma can permanently threaten vision when treatment is delayed even by a day.
+Urgent visits for these cases usually include ear or skin cytology, fluorescein eye stain, tear testing, intraocular pressure measurement when indicated, pain control, targeted medication, allergy management, and clear recheck instructions.
+Allergic facial swelling can start urgent and turn emergent if breathing changes — call us before you drive in.

 Urinary Issues and Possible Blockages

-Straining to urinate, blood in the urine, accidents in the house, frequent trips outside, licking the urinary opening, or crying in the litter box should be evaluated promptly.
+Straining to urinate, blood in the urine, accidents in the house, frequent trips outside, licking the urinary opening, or crying in the litter box need prompt evaluation.
 Male cats producing little or no urine are a true emergency — urinary blockage can become fatal within 24 to 48 hours.
 For dogs and female cats, urgent care may include urinalysis, urine culture, bladder imaging, pain control, antibiotics when appropriate, and diet recommendations for stones or chronic cystitis.
-Triage on arrival quickly distinguishes a UTI from a blockage; blocked patients are escalated immediately to /pet-surgery-san-jose-level care including catheterization and hospitalization.
+Triage quickly tells a UTI from a blockage; blocked patients move straight to /pet-surgery-san-jose-level care including catheterization and hospitalization.

-Because ARCH is a full-service animal hospital, urgent care visits do not stall waiting for outside labs or imaging.
-We offer in-house CBC, chemistry, electrolytes, blood gas, urinalysis, fecal testing, parvo and giardia testing, ear and skin cytology, blood pressure, digital X-rays, abdominal and thoracic ultrasound, and same-day veterinary CT imaging when indicated — see /ct-scan-san-jose.
-Most urgent visits leave with a working diagnosis, a treatment plan, and medication in hand, rather than a follow-up visit days later just to discuss results.
+Because we run a full-service hospital, urgent visits don't stall waiting for outside labs or imaging.
+We have in-house CBC, chemistry, electrolytes, blood gas, urinalysis, fecal testing, parvo and giardia testing, ear and skin cytology, blood pressure, digital X-rays, abdominal and thoracic ultrasound, and same-day veterinary CT when it's indicated (see /ct-scan-san-jose).
+Most urgent visits leave with a working diagnosis, a treatment plan, and medication in hand — not a follow-up visit days later just to discuss results.

-ARCH is open every day until 10 PM, including weekends and most holidays — making us a true open late vet San Jose option for urgent care.
-We are not a 24-hour facility, but we cover the evening and weekend hours when most non-routine pet problems actually appear.
-For overnight critical care we stabilize and transfer to a 24-hour hospital with full medical records.
-For everything else, our extended hours mean your pet can usually be seen, treated, and home before bed.
+We're open every day until 10 PM, including weekends and most holidays.
+That covers the evening and weekend hours when most non-routine pet problems actually show up.
+We're not a 24-hour facility, so for true overnight critical care our team stabilizes and transfers to a 24-hour hospital with full records.
+For everything else, the extended hours mean your pet can usually be seen, treated, and home before bed.
 For full hospital services beyond urgent care, see /vet-hospital-san-jose; for unscheduled access, see /walk-in-vet-san-jose.

 Urgent care is same-day evaluation for pets who are sick or uncomfortable but stable — vomiting, limping, ear infections, minor wounds, urinary frequency.
-Emergency care is for immediate life-threatening problems — difficulty breathing, collapse, seizures, suspected bloat, urinary blockage, severe trauma, heavy bleeding, or suspected poisoning.
-ARCH provides both under one roof, so urgent visits can be escalated instantly if needed.
+Emergency care is for immediate life-threatening problems — difficulty breathing, collapse, seizures, suspected bloat, urinary blockage, severe trauma, heavy bleeding, suspected poisoning.
+Our team handles both under one roof, so urgent visits can be escalated instantly if needed.

 Can I walk in for urgent care?

 Yes.
-ARCH welcomes walk-ins for urgent care every day until 10 PM at our Winchester hospital.
-No appointment is needed.
-Calling ahead helps us prepare but is not required.
+We welcome walk-ins for urgent care every day until 10 PM at our Winchester hospital.
+No appointment needed.
+Calling ahead helps us prep but isn't required.

 Do you treat vomiting and diarrhea?

-Yes.
-Vomiting and diarrhea are among the most common urgent care visits.
-Same-visit care typically includes a physical exam, hydration assessment, in-house bloodwork, fecal testing, parvo or pancreatitis testing if indicated, abdominal imaging, anti-nausea medication, and IV or subcutaneous fluids.
+Yes — those are some of the most common urgent care visits we see.
+A same-visit workup usually includes a physical exam, hydration assessment, in-house bloodwork, fecal testing, parvo or pancreatitis testing if indicated, abdominal imaging, anti-nausea medication, and IV or subcutaneous fluids.

 Do you treat limping and wounds?

 Yes.
-We provide same-day care for limping, torn nails, abscesses, bite wounds, and lacerations — including pain control, sedation when needed, wound cleaning and closure, antibiotics, X-rays for fracture or joint evaluation, and surgical planning when appropriate.
+Same-day care for limping, torn nails, abscesses, bite wounds, and lacerations — including pain control, sedation when needed, wound cleaning and closure, antibiotics, X-rays for fracture or joint evaluation, and surgical planning when it's the right call.

 Do you offer same-day diagnostics?

 Yes.
-ARCH offers in-house bloodwork, urinalysis, fecal testing, ear and skin cytology, digital X-rays, abdominal and thoracic ultrasound, and same-day veterinary CT imaging.
+In-house bloodwork, urinalysis, fecal testing, ear and skin cytology, digital X-rays, abdominal and thoracic ultrasound, and same-day veterinary CT.
 Most urgent visits leave with a working diagnosis, a treatment plan, and medication in hand the same day.

-When should I go directly to emergency care?
+When should I just go straight to emergency?

-Go directly to emergency care for difficulty breathing, pale or blue gums, collapse, seizures, suspected bloat, a male cat unable to urinate, severe trauma, heavy bleeding, suspected poisoning, or any sudden severe decline.
-ARCH provides emergency care at the same Winchester hospital — see /emergency-vet-san-jose for details — so you can simply come in and we will triage on arrival.
+For trouble breathing, pale or blue gums, collapse, seizures, suspected bloat, a male cat unable to urinate, severe trauma, heavy bleeding, suspected poisoning, or any sudden severe decline.
+Emergency care happens at the same Winchester hospital — see /emergency-vet-san-jose — so you can simply come in and our team will triage on arrival.